Bills remain undefeated, top Raiders in Las Vegas, 30-23

-Buffalo has opened consecutive seasons with 4-0 records, just the third time in team history and first since 1991 and '92, both seasons when the Bills lost in the Super Bowl.

-The Bills have scored at least 30 points in three consecutive games, and are averaging 30.75 points per game, third highest in the NFL.
+''Our guys have been busting their tails in practice and my job is to just give them an opportunity to make a play,'' Allen said.

+Buffalo, which is averaging a league third-best 30.75 points per game, has opened 4-0 for the first time in 12 years.
+The Bills were 3-1 last season, when they made the playoffs.

-Las Vegas (2-2) lost its second straight game after falling in New England last week.
-It marked the Raiders' first loss inside the shiny new $2 billion Allegiant Stadium.
+Las Vegas (2-2) lost its second straight game and first inside the shiny new $2 billion Allegiant Stadium.
+Two turnovers and seven penalties were costly for the Raiders.

-Off to a sensational start to the season, Allen carved up a Raiders secondary with precision passes over the middle, to the sidelines, or between defenders.
-Allen continued to mesh well with offseason acquisition Stefon Diggs, who finished with six receptions for 115 yards.

-Derek Carr had a strong performance for the Raiders, going 32 for 44 for 311 yards and two touchdowns.
+Raiders quarterback Derek Carr finished 32 for 44 for 311 yards and two touchdowns.
 Carr, who has yet to throw an interception this season, surpassed Ken Stabler and set a franchise record with 151 career touchdown passes.

-Allen was brilliant in the first half, finishing 15 of 20 with two touchdowns.
+But it was Allen's brilliance in the first half, when he finished 15 of 20 with two touchdowns, that set the tone.
 His 26-yard strike to Gabriel Davis on the opening drive was his 13th TD of the season, surpassing Ryan Fitzpatrick (12) for the most total touchdowns by a Bills player in the first four games of the schedule.
 Allen also found Cole Beasley for an 11-yard reception to push Buffalo's lead to 14-3.

-The Bills not only survived their first road trip out west, they also survived a scare when Allen was taken to the locker room late in the first half with the shoulder injury.
-Allen fell awkwardly and appeared to injure himself after sprawling in the air and shoveling an 8-yard left-handed pass to Diggs.
-He was back on the bench moments later, knelt on the final play of the half, and returned in the second half - to pick up where he left off.
+The Bills survived a scare when Allen was taken to the locker room late in the first half with the shoulder injury.
+Allen said he fell ''funky'' on his non-throwing arm after sprawling in the air and shoveling an 8-yard left-handed pass to Diggs.
+He was back on the bench moments later, knelt on the final play of the half, and returned in the second half to pick up where he left off.

+''You watch Buffalo's offense, they do a lot,'' Raiders coach Jon Gruden said. ''The quarterback can complete passes left-handed.
+The guy's a beast standing back there.
+They got a pretty good attack.''

-After seeing Las Vegas cut the lead to 17-16 midway through the third quarter, Buffalo's defense came to life, stopping the Raiders on four consecutive possessions.
+With its lead cut to one, 17-16, Buffalo's defense came to life by stopping the Raiders on four consecutive possessions.
 Las Vegas gave the ball back to the Bills by way of punt, fumble, downs and another fumble before scoring on its final possession.

+''We were talking all week we've got to find ways to make plays,'' Buffalo safety Jordan Poyer said. ''The first half, we couldn't get off the field on third down.
+Second half we found some ways to get some stops and take the football away.
+And I think that changed the game dramatically.''

 BILLS MAFIA PRESENCE